TMascal/USV-Documentation/Info Sheets/QuickStart.md

 #### OS Setup Options
 As part of the development process, you will need to have access to a UNIX based operating system (OS).
 The reccomended OS for ROS2 Humble is Ubuntu 22.04 LTS.
+To accomplish this you have generally four options:

+1. Dual-boot System
+2. Virtual Machine
+3. WSL - Windows Subsystem for Linux
+4. Docker Containers